 He nodded.

 "In the company of Ghosts?"
-Her voice had dropped another third.
+Her voice dropped another third.
 The notes soured.

 He smiled.
 "Like you?"